BrightcoveLearning/outlearn-player-technologies/modules/js-module.md

 myPlayer.playlist.currentItem(index);
 ```

+> Note the `this` keyword - in JavaScript event handlers, it automatically refers to the element that *you added the event listener to*.

+The only problem with this is that all HTML attribute values are returned as strings, but the `currentItem()` method expects an integer - `"2"` does **not** equal `2`.

 For your last exercise, add the code to the CodePen linked below to add click event handlers to the playlist items: